Updated: 2 days ago

 Blah blah blah blah blah...
 I've heard it all!

-And yes, things have changed, the economy ebbs and flows, your cousin Terrence graduated two years ago and hasn't worked a single day since, you could try to work your way up in whatever position you are in now, and student loan debt really is no joke.
+And yes, things have changed, the economy ebbs and flows, your cousin Terrence graduated two years ago and hasn't worked a single day since, you could try to work your way up in the job you have now or hope your TikTok video goes viral, and student loan debt really is no joke.

 But let me ask you something...
-Why would you make decisions for your life based on worst case scenarios?
+Why would you make decisions for your life based on worst case scenarios or chance?
 Are you a worst case scenario?
+Is luck all you got?
 Why would you plan for mediocrity?
 Are you mediocre?
 I write this blog for people who want to stand out, who know they were not meant to be average, and who know they are destined for greatness.

 One of the biggest mistakes you can make is to navigate life planning to avoid failure.